Hamzezi/FBD-Project/README.md

 To utilize the multiprocessed processing functions, ensure that your dataset is structured correctly as per `loading.py` expectations and call the processing functions within `processing.py`.

-## Contributing

-Contributions to this project are welcome.
-Please open an issue to discuss proposed changes or open a pull request with your updates.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments